rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 If this is not set, it defaults to 3.

-The recipe above works when the coal block is in the input slot, with some form of a fuel below it.
+The recipe above works when the coal block is in the input slot, with some form of fuel below it.
 It creates diamond fragments after 10 seconds!

 This type is an accompaniment to the cooking type, as it defines